When, Why, and How to Pivot a Startup

 5. Running Out of Money

 If your budget is close to an end or you're struggling to secure funding, this can be a sign that you need to iterate your plan.
 No matter how attached you are to an idea (especially if we're talking about a startup at the beginning of its journey), taking another route instead of being stubborn could make all the difference.
-In such instances, seeking alternative funding sources, such as an online money lender in Singapore, might provide the necessary capital to pivot or advance your business plan.
+In such instances, seeking alternative funding sources might provide the necessary capital to pivot or advance your business plan.

-One of the reasons for that is that you may have to undergo numerous startup funding rounds to get more money.
+One of the reasons for that is that you may have to break a sweat to get more money.
 However, if you won't have an actionable business plan and don't manage to create a pitch deck that's convincing and fact-backed, your chances of raising funds won't be high.
 A pivot, in this case, can be your way to show potential investors how you're reacting to the changes and are planning to accommodate them.

 6. One Aspect Outperforms Everything Else